Be Associated with Excellence

 Read AE’s position paper to Fight the Elimination of Arts Education

 Abstract: Fight for Arts Education Philadelphia/Tri-State Artists Equity Association, Inc. is advocating that the U.S. House of Representatives oppose any bill that would seriously reduce funding for arts education in public schools.

 AE supports arts education because it nurtures future supporters and consumers of the arts; it provides an important job market for professional artists, and because support of the arts benefits local economies.

 Artists Equity is nonpartisan

 It is important to remember that Artists Equity does not have a vote and is not a constituent of any legislator.
-These legislators may very well agree with us on the importance of the arts, but they don’t hear from many actual voters who feel the same way.
+These legislators may agree with us on the importance of the arts, but they do not hear from many actual voters who feel the same way.
 You can change that with a phone call, a letter or an email.

-The book includes special introductions by Helen Mirkil, Dan Miller, Diana Moses Botkin, Burton Wasserman, Moe Brooker, Eric Maisel, Dan Gotlieb and Lisa Hanover.
-The focus is 79 contemporary artists, their eloquent expressions of joys, struggles and the motivations behind their art.
+The book includes special introductions by Helen Mirkil, Dan Miller, Diana Moses Botkin, Burton Wasserman, Moe Brooker, Eric Maisel, Dan Gottlieb and Lisa Hanover.
+The focus is on 79 contemporary artists, their eloquent expressions of joys and struggles, and the motivations behind their art.